top of page

 Global Smart Tangibles News from around the world (Image credit: NASA)

-Weekly review of global smart tangibles - connected hardware, IoT infrastructure, edge intelligence, standards, and the business models behind long-lived products.
+Welcome to your weekly review of global smart tangibles.
+This digest covers connected hardware, IoT infrastructure, edge intelligence, standards, and the business models behind long-lived products.

 Looking across this week’s items, several patterns emerge that cut across technologies, vendors, and verticals: